russsix/Project_repository/README.md

 The second is 'Visa Country Status'.
     The main goal is that the user inputs his passport country and gets a world map color-coded with the Visa requirements for all the countries in the world.
 The third is 'Flight Data Comparison'
-    The main goal is that the users in
+    The main goal is that the user inputs their departure and destination country, and gets different flights ordered by price and duration.